ddev/ddev/docs/content/users/extend/traefik-router.md

 # Router Customization and Debugging (Traefik)

-Traefik is the default router in DDEV v1.22+.
-The older `nginx-proxy` router is deprecated, no longer receives automated test coverage, and will be removed in DDEV v1.24.
+DDEV uses the well-known open-source [Traefik](https://traefik.io/traefik/) for its router container.

-DDEV’s router plays an important role in its [container architecture](../usage/architecture.md#container-architecture), receiving HTTP and HTTPS traffic for requests like `*.ddev.site` and delivering them to the relevant project’s web container.
+DDEV’s router plays an important role in its [container architecture](../usage/architecture.md#container-architecture), receiving HTTP and HTTPS traffic for requests like `*.ddev.site` and delivering them to the appropriate project’s web container.

-DDEV uses Traefik by default unless you configure the (deprecated) `nginx-proxy` router by running `ddev poweroff && ddev config global --router=nginx-proxy`.

 ## Traefik Configuration

 Before continuing, it's important to note that **very few users ever experiment with custom Traefik configuration**.
 This is an advanced topic, and the vast majority of users never need to know anything about it, as DDEV generates all the necessary configuration.
-An understanding of Traefik configuration is required.
+In general you don't need to understand Traefik configuration.

-You can fully customize the router’s [Traefik configuration](https://doc.traefik.io/traefik/getting-started/configuration-overview/).
-(DDEV uses the Traefik `v2` rule syntax by default, `defaultRuleSyntax: v2`.
-However, any custom router configuration can use `ruleSyntax: v3` to override this.)
+However, you can fully customize the router’s [Traefik configuration](https://doc.traefik.io/traefik/getting-started/configuration-overview/).
+(DDEV uses the Traefik `v3` rule syntax.)

 All Traefik configuration uses the *file* provider, not the *Docker* provider.
 Even though the Traefik daemon itself is running inside the `ddev-router` container, it uses mounted files for configuration, rather than listening to the Docker socket.

 !!!tip
     Like other DDEV configuration, any file with `#ddev-generated` will be overwritten unless you choose to “take over” it yourself.
 You can do this by removing the `#ddev-generated` line.
-DDEV will stop making changes to that file and you’ll be responsible for updating it.
+DDEV will stop making changes to that file, and you’ll be responsible for updating it.

 ### Traefik Static Configuration